 Did You Add Logical External Links?

-Just like with internal links, external links (links that go to websites other than your own) are important to good copywriting and SEO.
-With external links, all you have to do is link to high-authority websites with content that relates to the subject of your copy.
+Like internal links, external links (links that go to websites other than your own) are important to good copywriting and SEO.
+All you have to do with external links is a link to high-authority websites with content related to your copy’s subject.
 A good rule of thumb for the number of external links to include in any given piece of copy is 1 for every 1000 words or so.
 More won’t hurt you, but you should have at least that one link per 1000 words.

 Do You Have a Clear Call to Action?

 One of the final things to check your copy for is a clear and well-structured call to action.
 A call to action is a way to provide your users with an action to perform after reading your copy.
 For example, if you run a plumbing business, asking your readers to call your company with their plumbing problems would be a good call to action.
-When writing copy, make sure your call to action is near the beginning of your page and that it is crystal-clear to your readers.
+When writing copy, make sure your call to action is near your page’s beginning and that it is crystal-clear to your readers.

 Are Your Target Keywords Well-Placed in Your Copy?